 OECD Home › Employment › More News

-The OECD unemployment rate was stable at 8.0% in November 2012, unchanged from the previous month.
+The OECD unemployment rate was stable at 8.0% in December 2012, unchanged from the previous month.

 In this paper we examine whether past labour market reforms aiming at reducing the rate of unemployment have raised its long-run volatility.